Tubes & Tapes

 …or the episode in which we drank the kool aid.

-I was super excited when I bought my first tube mic preamps.
+I was super excited when I bought my first actual all tube mic preamps.
 Like everyone, I'd been obsessed with recording for years, had bought into the valve mythology and there was only one way to find out - to drink the Kool Aid!
-They didn’t sound as dirty or “moldy” or indeed vintage as some of my clients would describe what they’d imagine how valve gear might sound...they just had a really nice smooth top end, more so than the slightly harder, or punchier sound than the desk preamps had.
+They arrived, looked gorgeous, retro…but didn’t sound as dirty or “moldy” or indeed vintage as some of my clients would describe what they’d imagine how valve gear might sound...they just had a really nice smooth top end, more so than the slightly harder, or punchier sound than the desk preamps had.
+Hm.

 Somewhere deep in the jungle of gear lust I got my hands on a 16 track, a 2” machine - the ultimate analogue format in most people’s eyes.
-Of course not being happy to stop there this machine was even more unique; it had tube record and repro amps.
-It was built by a British madman/genius called Steve Wadey in the early 70's, and used actual cut-down brake pads probably made from deadly asbestos from a Mini (yes, the car) to slow the reels.
+Of course not being happy to stop there this machine was even more unique; it had tube record and repro amps - 32 glowing valves of room heating electricity guzzling joy.
+It was built by a British madman/genius called Steve Wadey in the early 70's, and used actual cut-down brake pads probably made from deadly asbestos from a Mini (yes, the equally badly made British car) to slow the reels.
 It was a beast, and defied all sense.
 So what.
 It’s even more analog that YOUR tape machine could EVER be!
 It didn’t even have tension arms, so not only would the tape speed probably change depending on where you were in the reel, you had to be very, very careful with your button pushing on the behemoth referred to as a remote.
 You needed to press rewind to slow the machine from fast forward.
 Get it wrong, the tape spewed onto the floor.
 Generally unless you love misery you don’t enjoy that, so you get very good at this operation.
 That said, the nice semi-vintage MCI 2” at the next studio did the same sometimes, and was a real tape machine, depending on who you talked to.
+I still love to track to tape, if I can.
+Get into a studio with a Studer, well…now you were sailing.
 This beast however was so idiosyncratic that bass sounded best on channel 10.
 Kick on 3, and so on.
 It was THAT kind of machine.
-I pushed the analog adventure as far as I could, made some records for some 60’s fetishists like this one …then got the hell rid of it.
+So was tape better?
+Well….harder.
+And yes has a SOUND which is generally nice unless you screw it up.
+Basically it still came down to performances over the dream.
+I love the idea of it, the small of it, and yes, the tone, but for modern record production it gets to be tricky, I still track drums to tape if I can, but generally nobody can afford it.
+It’s $350 a roll before we record a note!
+I pushed the analog adventure as far as I could, made some records for some 60’s fetishists …then got the hell rid of it.
 It was just TOO much of a pain in the ass.
 I got Pro Tools.